CommonRoad/commonroad-scenario-designer/docs/source/details/commonroad_to_opendrive.rst

 ========================

-Want to quickly convert a XML file with a CommonRoad scenario to an XODR file detailing a OpenDRIVE scenario?
+Want to quickly convert a XML file with a CommonRoad scenario to an XODR file describing an OpenDRIVE scenario?

 Use the command
 ``crdesigner map-convert-commonroad -i input-file.xml -o output-file.xodr``.